fenago/chatbots-development/md/Lab_5.md

 to build and integrate API.AI agents into our chatbot to understand language and drive the conversation.

-By the end of this chapter, you will be able to:
+By the end of this lab, you will be able to:

 -   Design conversational tasks based on data